Jacob deGrom leaves start after only 40 pitches...

 - News Article

-Jacob deGrom leaves start after only 40 pitches with apparent issue - New York Daily News
+Jacob deGrom leaves start after only 40 pitches with injury - New York Daily News

 It was one of his worst starts in years, and now Mets fans are holding their breath.